At the White House’s emerging tech event, drones are one of the day’s big topics

 Drone regulation was among the day’s biggest breakout topics.
 The attendee list was stacked with executives from the unmanned aircraft space, including PrecisionHawk CEO Michael Chasen, Airspace CEO Jaz Banga, Measure CEO Brandon Declet, Trumbull Unmanned CEO Dyan Gibbens and Kespry CEO George Mathew.

 Airspace’s Banga shared his highlights from the event with TechCrunch.
 According to Banga, the conversation focused on regulatory challenges at the level of state and local governments, including how to speed up the regulation process so that innovation in the sector wouldn’t be stifled.
-The group discussed how to expedite the process of building out registries that would identify and track drones and drone pilots as well as how to monitor drone traffic.
+The group discussed how to expedite the process of building out registries that would identify and track drones and drone pilots, as well as how to monitor drone traffic.

 Banga noted the “speed and openness” of the conversation, which concentrated on ways to prevent the government from hindering American innovation in the sector.
 The administration cited the example of the Wright brothers as a model — “they want the same for drones while maintaining safety for all.”